nanakoohashi/SQL/Theory.md

 ## Relational Algebra
 - **SELECT**: Yields values for all rows that satisfy a given condition.
 - **PROJECT**: Yields values for all selected columns.
+- **UNION**: Combines all rows from two tables excluding duplicate rows.
+Tables must be union-compatible.
 ## Normal Forms
 ### 1NF
 - Most basic of Normal Forms.